TexZK/TDA8425_emu/README.md

 The filter as a whole is implemented as a classic *biquad* filter.

+The script [TDA8425_pseudo.py](doc/TDA8425_pseudo.py) was used in the development, to expand the expressions to calculate the biquad coefficients.

 ![Pseudo stereo schematic highlight](doc/TDA8425_pseudo.png)

 ![Pseudo stereo phase diagram](doc/pseudo_phase.png)